bvkrauth/bvkrauth.github.io/_publications/nsed.md

 date: 2011-06-01
 venue: 'Canadian Journal of Speech-Language Pathology and Audiology'
 paperurl: 'https://ldatschool.ca/wp-content/uploads/2015/06/CJSLPA_2011_Vol_35_No_02_Summer.pdf#page=90'
-citation: 'Battisti, Michele, Mark Campbell, Jane Friesen and Brian Krauth (2014). &quot;Non-Standard English Dialects and the Effect of Supplementary Funding on Educational Achievement.&quot; <i>Canadian Journal of Speech-Language Pathology and Audiology</i>.
+citation: 'Battisti, Michele, Mark Campbell, Jane Friesen and Brian Krauth (2014). &quot;Non-standard English dialects and the effect of supplementary funding on educational achievement.&quot;
+<i>Canadian Journal of Speech-Language Pathology and Audiology</i>.
 35(2).'
 ---
 British Columbia provides school districts with supplementary funding to support the language development of students who speak a non-standard English dialect.
 Many of the students who